Origin of the Armenians: Historiography

 Historians and Armenologists have attempted to explain the origin of the Armenian people, but nothing conclusive has been discovered as of yet.
 The current consensus is that the Armenian people emerged as the result of amalgamation between the various peoples who inhabited the mountainous region known in the Iron Age by various forms of the name Urartu (a.k.a., Uruatri, Urashtu, and Ararat).
 The process of amalgamation is presumed to have been accelerated by the formation of Urartu and completed in succeeding Armenian realms.

-Academics have also considered the etymological roots of the stems Armen- and Hay-, from which derive the modern exonym and endonym of Armenia and Armenians, in order to propose candidates for groups (i.e., Proto-Armenians) who may have contributed to the Armenian ethnogenesis.
+Academics have also considered the etymological roots of the stems Armen- and Hay-, from which derive the modern endonym and exonym of Armenia and Armenians, in order to propose candidates for groups (i.e., Proto-Armenians) who may have contributed to the Armenian ethnogenesis.
 These propositions are purely speculative and are largely based on geographic proximity, similarity between names, linguistics, and extrapolations made from known historical events of the time.The following cultures, peoples and polities have all been suggested to have contributed to the ethnogenesis of the Armenian people.